WM Capture 10

 continues to record in the background even though the image may be entirely covered by the newly

-opened windows.
-This feature is only available during
+feature is only available during recording.

-Tips for using the
+Tips for using the Background mode

-useful when recording large or full screen HD windows or when you need to
+Background mode is particularly useful when recording large or full screen

-recording UHD videos.
+windows.
+It is a must when recording UHD videos.

 ·

-Background mode for recording one window image
+other windows when setting up the Background mode for recording one window

 ·

-When recording from a web browser, background mode
+from a web browser, background mode requires disabling the graphic

-requires disabling the graphic acceleration.
-However, if you want to keep
+acceleration.
+However, if you want to keep the acceleration enabled in your

-the acceleration enabled in your browser, you can use the Chrome Canary version of the Chrome browser as
+browser, you can use the Chrome Canary version

-your recording browser instead of your regular browser.
+of the Chrome browser as your recording browser instead of your regular

 ·

-WM Capture main screen is not visible in recording
+main screen is not visible in recording even if it overlaps the recorded

-even if it overlaps the recorded video window.
-We recommend to keep it
+video window.
+We recommend to keep it visible.

 ·